2000–2001 California electricity crisis: Supply and demand

 California's population increased by 13% during the 1990s.
 The State did not build any new major power plants during that time, and California's generation capability decreased 2 percent from 1990 through 1999, while retail sales increased by 11 percent.

-California's utilities came to depend in part on the import of excess hydroelectricity from the Pacific Northwest states of Oregon and Washington.
+California's utilities came to depend in part on the importation of excess hydroelectricity from the Pacific Northwest states of Oregon and Washington.
 During that time, California relied upon out-of-state generators to supply 7 to 11 gigawatts of power.

 In the summer of 2001 a drought in the northwest states reduced the amount of hydroelectric power available to California.
 Moreover, wholesale prices of natural gas spiked nationwide, rising from around $2 per 1 e6BTU at the beginning of 1999 to over $10 per million BTU in the winter of 2000-2001.

 The main line which allowed electricity to travel from the north to the south, Path 15, had not been improved for many years and became a major bottleneck point which limited the amount of power that could be sent south to 3,900 MW.

-The International Energy Agency estimates that a 5% lowering of demand would result in a 50% price reduction during the peak hours of the California electricity crisis in 2000/2001.
+The International Energy Agency estimates that a 5% lowering of demand would have resulted in a 50% price reduction during the peak hours of the crisis in 2000/2001.
 With better demand response the market also becomes more resilient to intentional withdrawal of offers from the supply side.